nesi/agdr-validator/README.md

 ### Run validator on input spreadsheet
 example1:

-`agdrvalidator -s test/data/AGDR_Metadata_Venenivibrio.xlsx -v -p AGDR99999`
+`agdrvalidator -s test/data/AGDR_Metadata_Venenivibrio.xlsx -v -p 99999`

 - the `-v` option is required in order to perform validation, or else validation is skipped
   - using `-vv` will increase **validation** verbosity.
 By default, only errors are displayed. `-vv` will also display warnings and informational messages, for instance if optional links between nodes are not set.
   - the report will be written to a file based on the project code and the current date.
 Use the `--stdout` flag to display the validation report in the terminal instead.
-- output will be appended to `AGDR99999_validation_report_YYYY-MM-DD.txt` by default with YYYY-MM-DD being the date when the output was created, and `AGDR99999` being the project code specified by the `-p` flag.
+- output will be appended to `99999_validation_report_YYYY-MM-DD.txt` by default with YYYY-MM-DD being the date when the output was created, and `99999` being the project code specified by the `-p` flag.
 This should always be specified when doing TSV generation as it specifies the project the metadata is associated with.
 - flags may be specified in any order
 - the version of the validator in the format MAJOR.MINOR.SPREADSHEET.DICTIONARY will always be displayed.
 Any issue with the validator, please report the version number.
 If `--version` is specified, the validator will display the version number and exit.

 example2:
-`agdrvalidator -t -p AGDR00051 -s test/data/AGDR_Metadata_Venenivibrio.xlsx -v`
+`agdrvalidator -t -p 00051 -s test/data/AGDR_Metadata_Venenivibrio.xlsx -v`
-- as well as being validated, TSV files will be created for the program TAONGA and project AGDR00051
+- as well as being validated, TSV files will be created for the program NZ and project 00051

 ```
 $ agdrvalidator --help